 Figure 2.
-Stability diagram of a BEC as a function of trap aspect ratio λ for different values of dimensionless two-body and three-body contact interaction strengths p and k. (a) $\lambda - p$ stability diagram for k = 0, where the dashed red line represents the critical stability line, below which there are no solutions (N).
-Above this line, for p < 0, there is one stable and one unstable solution (1S+1U), while for $p \geq 0$ there is only one stable solution (1S). (b) $\lambda - p$ stability diagram for k = 0.005, where two cases exist: the small region with two stable and one unstable solution (2S+1U), while otherwise only one stable solution exists (1S).
-For comparison, in the inset we combine the critical stability line for k = 0 with the stability diagram for k = 0.005. (c) k - k stability diagram for k = 0.005.
-For $k \leq 0$, there are two regions: the one without solutions (N), and the one with one stable and one unstable solution (1S+1U).
-For k > 0, there are also two regions: the small region with two stable and one unstable solution (2S+1U), while otherwise there is only one stable solution (1S).
+Stability diagram of a BEC as a function of a trap aspect ratio $\lambda$ for different values of dimensionless two-body and three-body contact interaction strengths p and k. (a) $\lambda$ -p stability diagram for k = 0, where the dashed red line represents the critical stability line, below which there are no solutions (N).
+Above this line, for p < 0, there is one stable and one unstable solution (1S+1U), while for p ≥ 0 there is only one stable solution (1S). (b) $\lambda$ -p stability diagram for k = 0.005, where two cases exist: the small region with two stable and one unstable solution (2S+1U), while otherwise only one stable solution exists (1S).
+For comparison, in the inset we combine the critical stability line for k = 0 with the stability diagram for k = 0.005. (c) $\lambda$ -k stability diagram for p = -0.5.
+For k ≤ 0, there are two regions: the one without solutions (N), and the one with one stable and one unstable solution (1S+1U).
+For k > 0, there are also two regions: the small region with two stable solution (2S+1U), while otherwise there is only one stable solution (1S).
 As we can see, a non-vanishing value of the three-body interaction k substantially enhances the stability of a condensate.